ezapanta/shopping_list/README.md

 # shopping_list
-A small exercise to learn the MERN stack
+A small exercise using the MERN stack

 This project is deployed on Heroku, and can be found here: https://dry-dusk-90408.herokuapp.com/